 Category : Uncategorized

 At Operation Maths we are constantly looking for ways to improve the usability of our programme, and to make it even more teacher-friendly.
 The most recent additions included long term plans for various combinations of multi-classes as well as excel versions of our Assessment Records.
-Following on from feedback from teachers, we have now expanded the original version of the latter, released in October last, to include all the assessments for the entire school year, as well as incorporating extra features designed to make them even more teacher-friendly.
+Following on from feedback from teachers, these include all the assessments for the entire school year, as well as incorporating extra features designed to make them even more teacher-friendly.

 While there are already word versions of these assessment records available to download from Edco Learning, as well as the hard copy photocopiables in the Teacher’s Resource Books (TRBs), these excel versions provide teachers with a more efficient and flexible way to both record and analyse the results from the Assessment Booklets: